Alaska Brown Bear Hunting

 Due to the fact that these bears are feeding on salmon along rivers most of our travel will be done in jet powered riverboats or in rafts.
 We offer these trips as hunting / fishing combination packages where we spend the early morning and late evening hours hunting bears and our mid day hours catching trophy Alaskan rainbow trout and salmon.

-On one of our guided hunts in 2014, a pair of our hunters saw 40 brown bears on a 10 day float hunt.
+On one of our guided hunts in the fall, a pair of our hunters saw 40 brown bears on a 10 day float hunt.

 Fall Grizzly Bear Hunting (inland)